7Block Labs

 What’s next

-If you want a reference implementation reviewed or a BN254→BLS12‑381 migration scoped (including dst/ciphersuite hardening, calldata minimization under EIP‑7623, and verifier rewrites), 7Block Labs can deliver an audit‑ready package and KPI‑backed gas benchmarks within a sprint.
+If you’re looking to have a reference implementation reviewed or need help with the BN254→BLS12‑381 migration (including things like dst/ciphersuite hardening, calldata minimization under EIP‑7623, and verifier rewrites), 7Block Labs has got you covered.
+We can put together an audit-ready package and provide KPI-backed gas benchmarks in just one sprint.

 References:

-• EIP‑7600 (Pectra meta), EF testnet and mainnet posts (activation details and EIP list). (eips.ethereum.org)
+• EIP‑7600 (Pectra meta), along with the EF testnet and mainnet posts, which cover activation details and a comprehensive EIP list.
+Check it out here.

 Like what you're reading?
 Let's build together.